 The URA will not make an official recommendation as to which MWBE firms the project awardee must utilize.
-All capability statements submitted by qualifying firms, by December 2, 2019, will be shared with the selected Developer to aid in the Developer's good faith effort to meet the thirty percent (30%) MBE and fifteen percent (15%) WBE goals for the project.
+All capability statements submitted by qualifying firms, by Friday, March 27, 2020 at 5:00 P.M.
+ET, will be shared with those participating in the Q & A webinar as well as uploaded as an addendum to Public Purchase to aid in the Developer's good faith effort to meet the thirty percent (30%) MBE and fifteen percent (15%) WBE goals for the project.
 MWBE firms which provide professional services are highly encouraged to attend the Q & A sessions and MWBE Teaming Event, and/or community meetings to make direct connections early in the process.